meghanasrividya/Eng130_CI_CD_Using_Jenkins/README.md

 ```
 - Click on Apply and Save.

- ### Output : When you commit some changes in the local host in dev branch and push to github , `meghana-test` is triggered since the webhook is linked to github.This inturn triggers `meghana-merge` job and merges the changes into main branch.`meghana-merge` job triggers the `meghana-CD` job and deploy the changes to the production environment.
+ ### Output : When you commit some changes in the local host in dev branch and push to github , `meghana-test` is triggered since the webhook from jenkins is linked to github.This inturn triggers `meghana-merge` job and merges the changes into main branch.`meghana-merge` job triggers the `meghana-CD` job and deploy the changes to the production environment.